Flora of the Massif Central: Threats and protection

-As for the consequences of global warming, these have not yet been studied in depth.
+The consequences of global warming have not yet been studied in depth.
 However, initial observations suggest that the impact of climate change is not yet being felt to any significant degree.
 In most cases, sub-alpine species, which are the most sensitive to rising temperatures, have not been observed to rise in altitude.
-There are, however, a few species that have migrated to higher altitudes, but whose movement is difficult to link to global warming: This is the case, for example, of Pedicularis comosa (the Tufted Lousewort), once found at altitudes of over 1200 m and now only found at 1500 m, or Hieracium aurantiacum (the Orange Hawkweed), found in abundance in the eighteenth century in the entire massif and now confined to higher altitudes in the Cantal and Monts Dore.
+There are, however, a few species that have migrated to higher altitudes, but whose movement is difficult to link to global warming: for example, Pedicularis comosa (Tufted Lousewort), which was once found at altitudes of over 1200 m and is now only found at 1500 m, and Hieracium aurantiacum (Orange Hawkweed), found in abundance across in the entire massif In the eighteenth century, but now confined to higher altitudes in the Cantal and Monts Dore.

-Finally, in terms of protecting this natural heritage, the Massif Central boasts a large number of regional nature parks (in particular the Parc des Volcans, one of France's largest in terms of surface area) and, above all, the Cévennes National Park, designated by UNESCO as a biosphere reserve.
-The Natura 2000 network also covers vast areas, particularly in the center of the massif (Couzes country, Allier valley, St Flour planèze).
-On the other hand, the number of nature reserves (both national and regional) is low compared to other French regions, despite the massif's great ecological interest (with the exception of the Monts Dore and Cézallier regions).
+For the protection of this natural heritage, the Massif Central boasts a large number of regional nature parks, such as the Parc des Volcans, one of France's largest in terms of surface area, and, above all, the Cévennes National Park, designated by UNESCO as a biosphere reserve.
+The Natura 2000 network also covers vast areas, particularly in the center of the massif, such as Couzes country, Allier valley, and St Flour planèze.
+On the other hand, the number of nature reserves (both national and regional) is low compared to other French regions, despite the massif's great ecological interest, with the exception of the Monts Dore and Cézallier regions.